jonwashburn/riemann-hypothesis-lean-proof/README.md

 ## Paper Abstract

-The complete mathematical development and proof can be found in `RiemannHypothesis_Paper_Final.pdf`.
+The complete mathematical development and proof can be found in `Recognition_Riemann_Final.pdf`.
 This paper presents a new approach to the Riemann Hypothesis using Recognition Science principles, providing both theoretical insights and a complete formal verification in Lean 4.

 ## License